Major Themes in My Research Program

 Rotation and Activity

+It is hard to measure magnetic fields on stars directly, so most of what we know comes from understanding how to use indirect proxies for the fields.
 I have done a lot of work in various aspects of how to accomplish this.

 Measurement of Magnetic Fields

-Search for Earth-sized (Exo-)Planets
+Searching for Earth-sized (Exo-)Planets

 Photometric Signatures of Activity